Become A Volunteer

 If organizing a party sounds like fun to you, here are a few ways to get involved:

-• When a street or heritage festival is planned in Macon, Swain or Jackson counties, our club can use this opportunity to share information and recruit new members.
+- When a street or heritage festival is planned in Macon, Swain, Graham or Jackson counties, club volunteers can use the opportunity to share information and recruit new members.
 Our most popular booth in recent years has been Franklin’s PumpkinFest in October.
 Depending on the size of the event, the Special Events Coordinator typically requires 3 – 5 booth workers for each event.

-• Our Holiday Dinner and Award Ceremony is held in December.
-Work with the caterer and location representative, plan a short program, organize the awards.
+- Our Holiday Dinner and Award Ceremony is held in December.
+Work with the caterer and location representative, plan a short program, and organize the awards.

 Board of Directors